Elizabeth II and her prime ministers

-She laughed with Churchill, was "correct but cool" with Heath and declined the offer to call Blair 'Tony’.
-Twelve prime ministers have resided in Downing Street during Elizabeth II's reign (now 13 including Theresa May), and their weekly meetings have ranged from fun to fractious.
+She laughed with Winston Churchill, was "correct but cool" with Edward Heath and declined the offer to call Blair 'Tony'.
+A total of 12 prime ministers have resided in Downing Street during Elizabeth II's reign (now 13 including Theresa May), and their weekly meetings have ranged from fun to fractious.
 Francis Beckett recounts each premier's relationship with a queen who has seen it all...

 This article was first published in BBC History Magazine’s ‘Queen Elizabeth: 90 Glorious Years’ bookazine

 Churchill, the wartime premier, lost the 1945 general election but returned to Downing Street in 1951, so when Elizabeth became Queen in 1952, the 77-year-old statesman was her first prime minister – and, some believe, her favourite.